bcgov/EPIC.search/search-vector-api/README.md

 * **DOCUMENT_ONLY**: Direct document-level search without chunk analysis
   * Returns document-level results based on metadata filtering only
-  * Automatically used for generic document requests (e.g., "show me all letters")
+  * **Explicit use only**: Must be specifically requested via the `searchStrategy` parameter
-  * Fastest option for document browsing and type-based filtering
+  * Fastest option for document browsing and type-based filtering when you need all documents of certain types
-  * No semantic analysis or relevance scoring applied
+  * No semantic analysis or relevance scoring applied - results ordered by date
-  * **Smart Override**: When explicitly requested but the query requires content search, the system will automatically fall back to appropriate semantic/hybrid strategies for better results

 The search strategy can be overridden per-request using the `searchStrategy` parameter: